 Kansas City Workers’ Compensation Attorneys

 From dangerous jobs like construction work to seemingly straightforward office tasks, there are countless workplace hazards that threaten American workers each day.
-Because of these hazards, almost every employer throughout Kansas and Missouri is legally required to carry workers’ compensation insurance, to account for any on-the-job injuries.
+Because of these hazards, almost every employer throughout Missouri with five or more employees is legally required to carry workers’ compensation insurance to cover on-the-job injuries.

-At DiPasquale Moore, we represent employees who have been seriously hurt on the clock, ensuring that they receive their rightful benefits after a workplace accident.
-If your workers’ compensation claim has been denied by the insurance company, we can offer more than 50 years of legal experience to fight on your behalf, and get the compensation you deserve.
+At DiPasquale Moore, we represent employees who have been seriously hurt while on the job, ensuring that they receive their rightful benefits after a workplace accident.
+We offer more than 50 years of legal experience to fight for the compensation you deserve.

 Call (888) 743-1030 to speak with our Kansas City workers’ compensation team today!

 When you’ve been injured while on the job (whether you were at the worksite or not), you are eligible to file a claim for workers’ compensation, regardless of whether or not your employer was “at fault” for your accident.

 While not every injury is covered — like those that are self-inflicted, for example — virtually any bodily harm sustained during your official working hours could make you eligible for coverage.
 You may even be able to file a claim for repetitive stress injuries like carpal tunnel syndrome, provided that it was directly caused by your job.

 Qualifying injuries for Missouri workers' comp must meet the following criteria:

 - The workplace accident must be the prevailing cause of the injury.